Rishab8077/Diabetes_Prediction/README.md

 # Diabetes_Prediction

 A simple Machine Learning project to predict the percentage of chance having Diabetes was created using Random Forest Algorithm.
-Using flask web application was created
+For web devlopment Flask was used.

+Libraries used :- Pandas, Numpy, Sklearn, Jupyter notebook and others.
+IDE- Pycharm
+Python version - 3.9.2

 ## Screenshots